Exploring Visual Engagement Signals for Representation Learning: Reproducibility Details

 \subsection{Downstreaming Tasks Setup}

 \paragraph{Tasks summary} The statistics of these tasks and the associated datasets are listed in Table~\ref{tab:datasets}.

 \paragraph{Implementation} Similar to the pre-training models, we use Pytorch and NVIDIA Tesla V100 16GB GPUs for the transfer learning experiments.
 Table~\ref{supptab:infra} summarizes other implementation details including average runtime.
+The same data augmentation are employed as the pretraining stage.
 To encode raw text of the multi-modal experiments, we use RoBERTa base from fairseq~\cite{ott2019fairseq}\footnote{ \href{https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.md}{Link for the publicly available pre-trained RoBERTa-base model}}.

 \paragraph{Optimization and training details} We use stochastic gradient descent with 0.9 momentum for image only models and Adam optimization with decoupled weight decay~\cite{loshchilov2018decoupled} for multi-modal experiments.
 Following~\cite{wslimageseccv2018}, we conduct a coarse grid search to find the learning rate and weight decay values using \val{} split.
 The learning rate is set as $\text{Base LR} / 256 \times \text{batchsize}$, where Base LR is chosen from $\{0.025, 0.0025, 0.00025\}$.
 For pre-training method \clip{}, we expand the search to $\{0.025, 0.0025, 0.00025, 0.000025, 0.0000025\}$.
 The bound for weight decay is: $\{0.01, 0.001, 0.0001\}$.
 We also report the model performance sensitivity to learning rate ($S_{lr}$) and weight decay ($S_{wd}$) values. $S_{lr}$ is defined as the standard deviation of the model performance across the range of learning rate considered given the optimal weight decay value.
 Similarly, $S_{wd}$ is the standard deviation across the range of weight decay values given the optimal learning rate.
 Tables~\ref{supptab:hp_ube}-\ref{supptab:hp_mm_imgfz} show the training details and hyperparameter configurations of all the experiments in the main text.